This post is also available in: Español (Spanish)

-Reyna is a leader and proud daughter of immigrants from Mexico, who came to Oregon in the late 80’s to following the migration of farm work in the Marion County area.
+Reyna is a leader and proud daughter of immigrants from Mexico, who came to Oregon in the late 80’s following the migration of farm work in the Marion County area.
 She is currently the Executive Director of PCUN, which was started by farmworkers and is now Oregon’s longest standing Latinx led organization.
 Reyna grew up in Salem, Oregon and graduated from Willamette University with her BA in Political Science and Sociology.
-For over 12 years, she has been a fierce leader and advocate for the Latinx community in Oregon, receiving the Immigrant Award from the American Association of Immigration Lawyers of Oregon, and Willamette University’s Young Alumni of the Year Award, and the Young Visionary of the Year Award in 2019 from Ecumenical Ministries of Oregon for her work in social justice causes, campaigns, movement and coalition building.
+For over a decade, she has been a fierce leader and advocate for the Latinx community in Oregon, receiving the Immigrant Award from the American Association of Immigration Lawyers of Oregon, and Willamette University’s Young Alumni of the Year Award for her work in social justice causes, campaigns, movement and coalition building.
 Today, Reyna is also leading on national efforts as a member of the board of the Center for Popular Democracy, and the Secretary Treasurer of the Oregon Working Families Party.

 Reyna’s passion for organizing and community is reflected throughout her career from her position as Civic Engagement Director at Causa, where she lead the Yes on 88 Campaign, Oregon’s first bilingual-bicultural ballot measure campaign!
 She founded the organization’s New American Voter’s Project and worked tirelessly to win Tuition Equity – a fight that took over a decade – for Oregon’s Dreamer population.
 In recent years, Reyna was the Outreach Director at Our Oregon, where she leads the Fellowship Program and organization’s base building efforts for Oregon revenue reforms.
 And most recently, fighting for gender justice at Family Forward Oregon as the Organizing Director where she developed programs around Paid Family and Medical Leave, and nationally focused campaigns fighting back to protect the national budget from harmful cuts, and protecting safety net programs.

 Martha Sonato (she/her) | Political Director | firstname.lastname@example.org